WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 `Pages`) based on the text the user has entered into the link search UI.
 For example, the Navigation Block uses this to create Pages on demand.

-When called, `createSuggestion` should return a `Promise` which resolves to a new link `value` (see above) with the shape:
+When called, `createSuggestion` may return either a new link `value` or a `Promise` which resolves to a new link `value` (see above) with the shape:

 ```js